 How to Choose a Boarding School

-Narrowing down which international boarding schools to visit is a monumental task.
-Here are some tips from parents who have gone through the process:
+Narrowing down which boarding schools to visit is a monumental task.
+Here are some tips from parents:

-- For families who live full-time in Cayman, choosing a full boarding school opposed to a weekly boarding school is the very first thing to consider.
+- For families who live full-time in Cayman, choosing a full boarding school, as opposed to a weekly boarding school, is the very first thing to consider.
 Many schools are moving towards weekly boarding, so be sure to check this out.
 Why is this important?
-For two reasons: firstly schools that don’t have many students left in school at the weekend don’t put on many activities for the ones that are, and you don’t want a bored teenager.
-You also don’t want your child to be lonely.
-Secondly if your child’s best friend happens to be a day-girl/boy, or a weekly boarder, then they won’t be around to support your child at night and at the weekends when they are needed the most.
+For two reasons: firstly schools that don't have many students left in the school at the weekend don't put on many activities for the ones that are, and you don't want a bored teenager at school alone with no friends around and time on their hands.

 - Is the school kind?
 Does it have good pastoral care?
-Will my child be happy?
-What support is there in place if my child gets homesick?
+Will your child be happy?
+What support is there in place if your child gets homesick?
 Childhood should be a happy time, so choose a school which has a reputation for being nice.

-- Bear in mind that schools located within an hour of a major metropolis and an international airport (London, Toronto or New York for example) will attract a lot of overseas students.
-Most schools now limit the percentage of children hailing from a single nationality, but it is worth asking the school what their policy is on this.
+- Bear in mind that schools located within an hour of a major metropolis and an international airport (London, Toronto or New York, for example) will attract a lot of overseas students.
+Most schools now limit the percentage of children hailing from a single nationality.

 - Different schools suit different people.
 Some students love the busyness of city or town life, while others prefer the slower pace and better views that come with studying in the rolling countryside.
 It is worth compiling a shortlist and going to see at least four or five different schools.